pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 - Find URNs for legacy Bucket Pulumi resources using `pulumi stack export`
 - Determine the actual bucket name(s)
+- Remove the legacy Bucket code from your Pulumi program source
+- Remove the legacy Bucket resources from state using `pulumi state delete $bucketURN`
 - Determine which side-by-side resources will be needed for each bucket
 - Construct an `pulumi-import.json` file listing the buckets and their side-by-side resources
 - Run `pulumi import --file import-file.json` using the [Bulk Importing](https://www.pulumi.com/tutorials/importing/bulk-importing/) feature
 - Add the suggested code into your Pulumi program source
-- Remove the legacy Bucket code from your Pulumi program source
-- Remove the legacy Bucket resources from state using `pulumi state delete $bucketURN`
 - Run `pulumi preview` to confirm a no-change plan
+- If warnings are generated, edit the program to remove deprecated inputs from BucketV2
+- Run `pulumi preview` one more time to confirm a no-change plan on the final program

-Consider a concrete example, suppose you have provisioned a bucket with a `serverSideEncryptionConfiguration` as
+Consider a concrete example, suppose you have provisioned a bucket as follows:
-follows:

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}